Why is it uncomfortable to urinate?

 Urethral Stricture Symptoms Lead to More Serious Problems

 If the only problem associated with stricture disease were a slow urine flow rate, most patients would likely choose not to pursue treatment and just “live with” the condition.
-Unfortunately, the obstruction to urine flow caused by urethral strictures can lead to many much more serious problems and consequences.
+Unfortunately, the obstruction to urine flow caused by urethral strictures can lead to many more serious problems and consequences.

 This is a healthy bladder during urination after being filled with contrast material that appears white on an x-ray film.
 Notice that the contour of the interior of the bladder is smooth.